TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

   {{< img src="/img/cloud/cloud-sso-add-config-details.png" alt="Tyk Cloud SSO example of filled form" >}}

 ## Edit SSO profile
-To update/re-configure SSO profile, login to Tyk Cloud Dashboard, navigate to _Profile_ list and click on the profile that you would like to update.
+To update/re-configure SSO profile, login to Tyk Cloud, navigate to _Profile_ list and click on the profile that you would like to update.

   {{< img src="/img/cloud/cloud-sso-edit-select.png" alt="Tyk Cloud SSO edit selection" >}}